Islamic veiling practices by country: Egypt

 Muhammad Sayyid Tantawy, Grand Imam of al-Azhar, issued a fatwa in October 2009 arguing that veiling of the face is not required under Islam.
-He had reportedly asked a student to take off her niqab when he spotted her in a classroom, and he told her that the niqab is a cultural tradition without Islamic importance.
+He had personally tried to take off a student's niqab when he spotted her in a classroom, and he told her that the niqab is a cultural tradition without Islamic importance.
 Government bans on wearing the niqab on college campuses at the University of Cairo and during university exams in 2009 were overturned later.
 Minister Hany Mahfouz Helal met protests by some human rights and Islamist groups.

-Many Egyptians in the elite are opposed to hijab, believing it harms secularism.
-By 2012, some businesses had established bans on veils and Egyptian elites supported these bans.
+Many Egyptians in the elite are opposed to hijab.
+In 2012, some businesses established bans on veils.

+In 2016 and 2017, the Government of Egypt and parliament made moves to ban the burqa with leading politicians arguing the full-face veil was neither an Islamic tradition nor required in the Koran.

-In 2023, the Egyptian government mandated a full Niqab ban in schools (face covering), as well as requiring students parents consent and approval if their children are wearing the Hijab (head covering).
+In 2023, the Egyptian government mandated a full niqab ban in schools, requiring parental consent for wearing the hijab.

 Gabon

-On 15 July 2015, Gabon announced a ban on the wearing of full-face veils in public and places of work because of the attacks in Cameroon.
-Since Muslims are minority in the country, there were no significant tensions.
+On 15 July 2015, Gabon announced a ban on full-face veils in public and places of work because of the attacks in Cameroon.
+Since Muslims are a minority in the country, there were no significant tensions.